sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Fire Insights provides processors for performing Joins and Unions.

-Join/Union Processors in Fire Insights
+Join and Union Processors in Fire Insights
 ----------------------------------------